paulveillard/cybersecurity-bcdr/README.md

 </p>

 Business continuity planning (BCP) entails assessing organisational risks and developing policies, plans, and procedures to mitigate their impact if they occur.
 > The BCP focused on how to keep the organisation in business after a major disruption event takes place.
 It is about the survivability of the organisation and making sure that critical functions can still operate even after a disaster (e.g. the ability to make payments) .
 The goal of BCP planners is to implement a combination of policies, procedures, and processes such that a potentially disruptive event has as little impact on the business as possible.

 The BCP process has four major steps.

+1)     Project scope and planning

+2)     Business impact analysis

+3)     Continuity planning

+4)     Approval and implementation